zaicodes/beyond-photos-photography/README.md

 - Frequent Visitors Goals:

-Monitoring Special Events: As a frequent visitor, I can keep an eye on the gallery for any newly added photos and stay updated about special events.
+Monitoring the gallery: As a frequent visitor, I can keep an eye on the gallery for any newly added photos and stay updated about new sessions.

 Engaging with Social Media or Community: As one of the loyal and enthusiastic frequent visitors, I'm encouraged to stay connected with the photographer through social media.